Skip to main content

 Session State

-For long sessions, agents checkpoint their progress to session-state.md:
+For long sessions, agents may checkpoint local progress to session-state.md:

 ## Session State